-“There are pet food recalls nearly every day, and is that a bad thing?
-No, it tells me we as an industry are doing a better job of monitoring,” says Cathleen Enright, Ph.D., president and CEO of the Pet Food Institute, based in Washington, D.C.
+“It tells me we as an industry are doing a better job of monitoring,” Cathleen Enright, Ph.D., president and CEO of the Pet Food Institute, based in Washington, D.C., says about food recalls.

 “Companies are testing continuously now and when they find problems,” Enrich says.
 “Ninety-nine percent of the time most of the recalls are not due to someone’s pet getting sick but from catching something and being able to trace the product to a particular store or stores.
 How quickly a company responds to a recall, in what manner and how they alert the public on what specific corrective action is taken is how a company maintains its reputation and trust with the public.”